 How Much Does a Halo Laser Treatment Cost?

-At our New Jersey medical spa, a Halo laser treatment costs approximately $2,500.
-You will be provided with a specific price when you come in for your consultation.
+At our New Jersey medical spa, the cost of a Halo laser treatment will depend on a variety of factors.
+You will be provided with a specific price when you come in for your cosmetic consultation.

 What To Expect From a Halo Treatment

 Because Halo incorporates both ablative and non-ablative wavelengths over a single pass of the laser, downtime is drastically reduced from that of fractional lasers.

 On your day of treatment, a numbing agent will be applied to your skin to reduce any discomfort you may experience.
 During the procedure, Halo’s integrated cooling system cools your skin during treatment, making the procedure more comfortable.
 The applicator constantly monitors the temperature of the skin, ensuring safe and accurate treatment.

 After your procedure, you will need to take extra care of your skin.
 You will experience peeling for the first few days after treatment as your damaged skin comes off and new, radiant skin is revealed.

 Our surgical procedures, anesthesia, medications, and aftercare are tailored to minimize post-operative discomfort and accelerate recuperation.Learn More